Should You Use Your BPO’s AI Solutions?

 Most BPOs are no longer just staffing partners; they’ve become hybrid service providers offering both people and technology.
 AI is woven into that mix, sometimes in ways that directly benefit you and sometimes in ways that are primarily geared toward their internal efficiency.

-The first version is internal tooling the BPO uses for its own operations.
+The first version are internal tools the BPO uses for its own operations.
 This might be auto-QA systems, AI-assisted coaching, or performance monitoring models.
 You don’t pay extra for these tools; you simply benefit because the BPO is using them to improve quality and efficiency behind the scenes.
-This is often the smoothest, least risky version of BPO-led AI adoption.
+This is often the smoothest, easiest version of BPO-led AI adoption.
 Leveraging these are a no-brainer.

-The second version is when the BPO partners with an external AI vendor.
+The second version is when the BPO partners with one or more external AI vendors.
 This is where you might see offerings like an AI chatbot, an AI voice agent, or an AI agent-assist tool that the BPO bundles into your contract.
 The BPO manages implementation, training, and optimization, and you gain access to technology you didn’t have to evaluate or purchase independently.

-The third version is proprietary AI built by the BPO itself.
+The third version is proprietary AI built or exclusively bought by the BPO itself.
 These are custom AI agents, voice bots, automation suites, or full platform solutions that the BPO wants to position as differentiators.
-You gain access to the technology, but only for as long as you’re partnered with the BPO.
+You gain access to the technology, which may be fully managed by the BPO, but only for as long as you’re partnered with the BPO.

 The Benefits Of Leaning Into Your BPO’s AI

 Taking advantage of your BPO’s AI tools is a low-risk way to explore AI.
 Many brands appreciate having a partner who already knows the technology, understands the workflows, and can handle the complexity of setup, maintenance, and optimization.
-For teams who feel overwhelmed by all the changes occurring in the online retail space, or teams that don’t have the capacity to take on AI implementation and management themselves right now, this can be a major sigh of relief and a huge win.
+For teams who feel overwhelmed by all the changes occurring in the online retail space (and there’s been a lot) or teams that don’t have the capacity to take on AI implementation and management themselves right now, this can be a major sigh of relief and a huge win.

 There’s also the financial advantage.
 Implementing your own AI solution, especially a robust, enterprise platform, comes with a decent price tag your organization may not have a budget for right now.
 Starting with the BPO’s offering allows you to test, learn, and begin building internal understanding without making a major commitment.